curious-eyes/tanemaki.lib.py/README.rst

 ============
 Dependencies
 ============
-Tanemaki is compatible with Python 3.6, 3.5 and 2.7.
+Tanemaki is compatible with Python 3.6 or greater.

 ============
 Installation